IQSS/dataverse/doc/sphinx-guides/source/admin/timers.rst

 This timer is created automatically whenever the application is deployed or restarted.
 There is no admin user-accessible configuration for this timer.

 This timer runs a daily job that tries to export all the local, published datasets that haven't been exported yet, in all supported metadata formats, and cache the results on the filesystem.
 (Note that normally an export will happen automatically whenever a dataset is published.
 This scheduled job is there to catch any datasets for which that export did not succeed, for one reason or another).
-Also, since this functionality has been added in version 4.5: if you are upgrading from a previous version, none of your datasets are exported yet.
+Also, since this functionality has been added in Dataverse Software 4.5: if you are upgrading from a previous version, none of your datasets are exported yet.
 So the first time this job runs, it will attempt to export them all.

 This daily job will also update all the harvestable OAI sets configured on your server, adding new and/or newly published datasets or marking deaccessioned datasets as "deleted" in the corresponding sets as needed.